 Historic Daily Maximum Precipitation from Gauge Data

-Historic accumulated rainfall data was acquired through ICIMOD, spanning the eastern region of Nepal with 65 gauge stations with daily accumulation data from 1970-2010, offering a rare perspective into long-term precipitation trends in Nepal.
-The gauge data was processed and analyzed in MATLAB by examining the provided daily accumulated rainfall, as well as 3-day, 5-day, and 7-day summations.
+Historic accumulated rainfall data were acquired through ICIMOD, spanning the eastern region of Nepal with 65 gauge stations with daily accumulation data from 1970-2010, offering a rare perspective into long-term precipitation trends in Nepal.
+The gauge data were processed and analyzed in MATLAB by examining the provided daily accumulated rainfall, as well as 3-day, 5-day, and 7-day summations.
 These summations were then graphed by average and by sum to determine climatology trends in this region of Nepal.

 Slope Failure Threshold Determination Analysis